ImpressiveTaste/avr16eb32-stepper-drive-mplab-mcc/README.md

 Current limiting remains active regardless of the selected resolution.
 The limit can be tweaked through the `I_OUT` definition in `stepper.h`.

+### Higher Speed Operation

+`AVR-EB-Stepper-fw2.X` previously stored the commanded speed as a 16-bit value, limiting the maximum step rate.
+The firmware now uses 32-bit fixed-point arithmetic for speed calculations.
+Update your application to use the new `DEGPS_TO_U32`, `U32_TO_DEGPS` and `SPEED_LIMIT` macros when specifying motion profiles.

 ## Related Documentation

 - [AVR&reg; EB Product Page](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/avr-mcus/avr-eb?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_AVR-EB&utm_content=stepper-motor-reference-design-github-github&utm_bu=MCU08)